 The Items Table is a tabular view of the items in a roadmap.
 Each row in the table is an item, and each item is made up of fields, one field per column in the table.
 With every item you create, a new row is added to the table.

-Every roadmap created from scratch starts out with three default fields: Items, Description, and Date.
+Every roadmap created from scratch starts out with two default fields: Items and Date.
 Although you can create a new item just by filling in the Items field, you won't get much out of your roadmap if you don't at least enter Dates.

 To go to a roadmap's Items Table, click the Items icon on the View navbar.

 Create an item

 1. Click the Create New Item button (only appears when the roadmap has no items).

 2. On the View navbar, click the + Item button.

 3. In the Create New Items dialog, enter an Item Name.
 This is what appears in the Items field